hitobito/hitobito/doc/development/04_wagons.md

     ./bin/wagon create [name]

-This covers the first few steps (up until copying the configs) of the following instructions:
+This covers the first few steps (up until and including the gemspec-changes) of the following instructions:

 The basic structure of a new wagon can be easily generated in the main project, the templates for it are in `lib/templates/wagon`):